 Physicians, dentists, and nurse practitioners often earn good salaries but have different long-term wealth management goals from professionals in other fields.
 Oftentimes, medical professionals must:

-- Navigate debt repayment.
-Medical, dental, and pharmacy schools often leave medical professionals with hundreds of thousands of dollars of debt.
+- Medical, dental, and pharmacy schools often leave medical professionals with hundreds of thousands of dollars of debt.
 Physicians in residency or who have just begun to practice often want to find the best way to resolve their student loans while enjoying the income they worked hard to achieve.

-- Plan for retirement.
-Most people plan on eventually retiring.
+- Most people plan on eventually retiring.
 However, medical professionals often follow unique career trajectories.
 Consider: many doctors begin putting money into investment retirement accounts while they are still residents.
 As your career progresses, you can begin re-allocating funds and assets in ways that best serve your personal goals, practice, and long-term aspirations.

-- Consider contingencies.
-If you’re a doctor, dentist, pharmacist, or osteopath, you have spent years in training.
+- If you’re a doctor, dentist, pharmacist, or osteopath, you have spent years in training.
 However, many medical specialties remain high-risk: just under half of all doctors face at least one lawsuit during their career.
 Fluctuating malpractice premiums, court expenses, and other unexpected expenses can throw a wrench in an otherwise well-considered wealth management plan.

 How a Registered Financial Advisor Can Help You